Premier League final-day hat-tricks. We’ve only seen 13 in the history of the competition, so we look back at the rare occasions they’ve been scored.

 From the studio that bought you a breakdown of opening weekend Premier League hat-tricks comes the long-awaited sequel – closing weekend Premier League hat-tricks.

 The final day of the campaign tends to bring about more goals than most other weekends, as teams and players really let their hair down.
 Sit back, as we take you through the 13 hat-tricks scored across the final weekend of Premier League action from seasons past.

 1992-93: Rod Wallace and Matt Le Tissier

 Six of those goals were scored by Leeds’ Rod Wallace and Southampton’s Matt Le Tissier – but oddly enough neither player ended up on the winning side.
-Each of the 12 previous hat-tricks scored in 1992-93 had been scored by the winning team, but Leeds were held 3-3 at Coventry and Southampton lost 4-3 at Oldham – the latter (coupled with Crystal Palace’s defeat at Arsenal) securing the Latics’ place in the top-flight for another season.
+Each of the 12 previous hat-tricks scored in 1992-93 had been scored by a player on the winning team, but Leeds were held 3-3 at Coventry and Southampton lost 4-3 at Oldham – the latter (coupled with Crystal Palace’s defeat at Arsenal) securing the Latics’ place in the top flight for another season.

 For poor old Le Tiss, it was the first of two times he’s scored three times and lost in the Premier League – accounting for 40% of the total times it’s happened: must be a conspiracy, right?

 Fast forward 10 years for the next closing day hat-trick, as Arsenal’s Freddie Ljungberg scored three in a 4-0 win at already-relegated Sunderland.

 This was Arsenal’s third hat-trick in two games, after Robert Pires and Jermaine Pennant each netted three times against Southampton in their previous match, while this was also the second match in their record 49-game unbeaten run.
 But despite Ljungberg becoming the first Swedish player to net a Premier League treble, the headlines were all about Thierry Henry.